kristianmandrup/auth-assistant/README.markdown

 ## Role strategies ##

-For details on the available role strategies see ROLE_STRATEGIES.txt or [Role strategies](http://wiki.github.com/kristianmandrup/auth-assistant/role-strategies)
+For details on the available role strategies see _ROLE_STRATEGIES.txt__ or [Role strategies](http://wiki.github.com/kristianmandrup/auth-assistant/role-strategies)

-## Permits ##
+## Permits CanCan ##

-Authorization is setup by creating 'permitsø for each kind of role, in order to permit that role to do certain actions.
+Role based authorization is setup by creating 'permits' for each kind of role, in order to permit that role to do certain actions.
-The config generator generates a default permits.rb file in /lib
+The *config* generator generates a default <code>permits.rb</code> file in /lib

 See _PERMITS.txt_ or [Permits](http://wiki.github.com/kristianmandrup/auth-assistant/permits)

+## Permits Canable ##

+In Canable the permissions are by default defined in the models.
+I can tweak this behavior to enable the same central permission setup as I use for CanCan (which is also a tweak of the default usage setup).
+My current branch of Canable contains generators to setup the models and user with a Canable config.
+More to follow when I get further here...

 ## Generators ##

-The following generators are available
+The following generators are currently available

 * config - configure with new strategy
 * clear - clear existing strategy
 * views - generate partials for use in views

+So far they only work for Active Record as the ORM.
+I pkan to support other ORMs in the future such as Mongo Mapper, Mongoid and Data Mapper.
+Any help in this regard would be very much appreciated! fork ahead!

 ### Config Generator ###